Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

 interpreted in the sense of distributions.
 That $w(t)$ is well defined follows from the functional calculus.
 For any $\rho \in \mathscr{S}(\R)$ (the Schwartz space), we have

 where $\check{\rho}$ is the inverse Fourier transform of $\rho$.
-From Weyl's law on the asymptotic distribution of eigenvalues, it is clear that the left hand side of \eqref{eq:functional calculus} is trace class, and therefore so is the right hand side.
-This defines the action of $\tr e^{i t \sqrt{-\Delta}}$ on $\check{\rho} \in \mathscr{S}(\R)$, making it a tempered distribution.
+From Weyl's law on the asymptotic distribution of eigenvalues, it is clear that the left-hand side of \eqref{eq:functional calculus} is trace class.
+Taking the trace of both sides in \eqref{eq:functional calculus} defines the pairing of $\tr e^{i t \sqrt{-\Delta}}$ and $\check{\rho} \in \mathscr{S}(\R)$, making the former a tempered distribution by duality.